Wemis/messenger/docs/design/RFC-001-account-creation.md

 - Account can be created without network access
 - Private keys never appear in logs
 - Memory containing secrets is wiped
-- RCF fully implemented and referenced in code and commits
+- RFC fully implemented and referenced in code and commits